The Death of the Influencer

 As more and more people turn to social media to make a living, the competition is only going to get tougher.
 Read more on how you can improve your influencer marketing strategy here.

-We may also see a return to traditional forms of marketing, as influencers realize that they need to diversify their income streams.
+We may also see a return to traditional forms of marketing, as influencers realise that they need to diversify their income streams.
 Paid sponsorships and product placements will always be a part of influencer marketing, but we could see a shift back to more old-school techniques like word-of-mouth marketing and event marketing.